Obstructive sleep apnea: Other consequences

 In contrast to adults, excessive daytime sleepiness (EDS) is not the most commonly reported symptoms in children with OSA.
 However, using objective questionnaires, it is possible to notice that the frequency of EDS in children is higher than what is reported by the parents or caretakers (40–50%).
 And the risk for EDS is even increased when OSA is associated with obesity.

-Due to all the consequences and symptoms it generates, OSA in children leads to a significant decrease in the quality of life, the decrease being even higher when obesity is present.
+Due to the consequences and symptoms it generates, OSA in children leads to a significant decrease in quality of life, the decrease being even higher when obesity is present.
 The quality of life can however be improved with the treatment of OSA.
 SDB have also been linked to a higher rate of internalizing disorders such as anxiety and depression.
 Indeed, depressive symptoms have shown to be higher in children with OSA, especially in males.
 Once again, the severity of depressive symptoms is positively correlated with the severity of the SDB.
 It also interacts with obesity as obese children have higher risk to show depressive symptoms and obesity can cause OSA.
 The link can also go the other way around with the depression inducing obesity (due to overeating) which worsens the OSA.
 Adenotonsillectomy can decrease the intensity of the depressive symptoms.

 Other consequences of a disturbed sleep in children with OSA comprise anhedonia increased fatigue and decreased interest in daily activities, which in turn can affect the child's social relationships.